Moss' logic for ordered coalgebras: Proof system and completeness

 \subsection{Completeness}

-Recall that syntax-wise, we identify a finitary lowerset $\psi$ (or an upperset $\phi$) with a finite set of its generators $g(\phi)$.
-We will show by an inductive argument that the sequent is provable in the calculus ${\mathbf{G}}_{\nabla\Delta}$, using the invertibility of the rules of the calculus.
-To this end we need to define a measure of syntactic complexity of a sequent in a way that any backward application of a rule of the calculus strictly decreases the defined measure.
+Assume a valid sequent $\phi\Rightarrow\psi$ is given.
+Recall that in a simplified notation, we can identify the finitely generated lowerset $\psi$ (and the finitely generated upperset $\phi$) with the finite (discrete) poset of its generators $g(\psi)$ (resp.\ $g(\phi)$).
+We will show by an inductive argument that the sequent is provable in the calculus ${\mathbf{G}}^T_{\nabla\Delta}$, using the invertibility of the rules of the calculus.
+To this end we need to define a measure of syntactic complexity of a sequent in such a way that any backward application of a logical rule of the calculus strictly decreases the defined measure.

-\begin{defi}[Measure on finite sequents] For each formula $a$ in $\Lang$, we define its complexity on the left-hand side of a sequent, and on the right-hand side of the sequent simultaneously as follows, counting modal formulas as atoms with a slightly bigger complexity.
+\begin{defi}[Measure on sequents] For each formula $a$ in $\Lang$, we define its complexity on the left-hand side of a sequent, and on the right-hand side of the sequent simultaneously as follows, counting modal formulas as atoms with a slightly bigger complexity.